-Rosetta Stone Foundations English is aligned to the New York State English as a Second Language Achievement Test Targets of Measurements, providing students with everything they need to succeed in reading, writing, listening, and speaking.
+Rosetta Stone Foundations English is aligned to the New York English as a Second Language Achievement Test Targets of Measurements, providing students with everything they need to succeed in reading, writing, listening, and speaking.

 ToM.L.K.1 Students can identify illustrated words, phrases, or sentences that signal important individuals, events, a narrator, and/or the main idea in grade-level spoken discourse.